ohosgg/rnoh/docs/performance.md

 | Sample size        | 5     | 5                    | 5                    |
 | Standard Dev. [ms] | 77    | 80                   | 22                   |

-## Interaction
+## UI Interaction

 In this test, a simple component with a text inside was dragged on the screen.

-## Conclusions
+### Conclusions

-react-native-harmony loses 4.5 FPS to ArkUI and react-native-android. react-native-android feels smoother than ArkUI.
+**react-native-harmony is slower than ArkUI and react-native-android by 4-5 FPS.
+This frame drop requires further investigation to be explained. react-native-android feels smoother than ArkUI.**

 ### Details